46. Dear Timmy Skelly

 Nothing is ever easy

-It all takes so much work
+It all takes so much

-But the Sunnys of the earth
+The Sunnys of the earth

-Are covered with pearl-like drops
+Are covered with pearl-

-Of dew and tears, waiting
+And tears, waiting

 For themselves to uncurl